 - If you are an organization, write a press release (see template below) and send it to everyone on your list.
 If you are individual who has received a grant, write to them individually.
 Whether or not you get a response, writing a press release and sending out emails will give you practice on how to present your project quickly and in the best light.
 Don’t forget to post your press release on your website and social media channels.

 - When following up by email or phone, be prepared to talk about the main points in your press release.
 Be friendly and polite.
 If your story at this point does not interest them or that particular contact, ask for the best way to follow up with future press releases or emails.

 Tips on how to do outreach to stakeholders

-Remember!
-NEH is a stakeholder and you can always reach out to the Office of Communications with questions about promoting your grant.
+Remember that you can always reach out to the Office of Communications with questions about promoting your grant.
 It is important to NEH to be in communication with our grantees throughout and after the grant period.
-The more you can share your grant with different audiences, the more that people understand the role and the importance of the humanities.
+The more you can share your grant and project news with different audiences, the more the public will understand the role and the importance of the humanities.